Their wedding was scheduled to be during the coronavirus shutdown. They postponed it — and had a small ceremony, too.

 The next few days were a blur of pushing everything back five months.

-On Friday — the day before the wedding — the Seattle Department of Parks & Recreation closed their facilities.
+On Friday — the day before the ceremony — the Seattle Department of Parks & Recreation closed their facilities.
 So their plan to marry at Golden Gardens Park in Ballard was off.

 They decided to keep things small and take every measure to keep everyone safe: local family and close friends only, and no plus-ones.